Report an Incident

 To act as a deterrent against theft, secure your bicycle with a heavy duty chain and padlock or U-type bar lock (with a thickness of at least 1/4 inch) to a bike rack or immovable object.
 Wrap the chain around the bike frame and tires, if possible.
 Record your bicycle serial number and file a copy with Public Safety.
-We can also engrave your bicycle for you through Operation I.D.

 Learn more about bicycles on campus